newjersey/navigator.business.nj.gov/content/src/fundings/njeda-rd-voucher.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Catalyst Research and Development (R&D) Voucher Pilot Program supports New Jersey-based early-stage company efforts to accelerate the development and innovation of technologies from the research stage into commercially viable technologies, leading to industry and investor interest.
----
+summaryDescriptionMd: >-
   The Catalyst Research and Development (R&D) Voucher Pilot Program supports New Jersey-based early-stage company efforts to accelerate the development and innovation of technologies from the research stage into commercially viable technologies, leading to industry and investor interest.
 ---

-### Eligibility
+## Eligibility

 - Must be registered to conduct business in New Jersey at the time of application
 - Cannot have more than 25 full-time employees (35hrs per week) at the time of application and throughout the voucher duration